AllyTechEngineering/holding_cabinet_two/Docs/ai_chat.md

   docs, not designed or written.
 - `changelog.md` entry drafted but not yet confirmed pasted into the repo by the user.

+# Chat 5

+## 1. Project Review & Verification
+- Reviewed actual repo state via git clone rather than trusting memory summary, and found real discrepancies: `Docs/set_time_mode.md` and `Docs/tasks_queues.md` were both still empty despite the changelog's own note that the doc restructuring was "closed" and that production task implementation was underway.
+- Confirmed every file in `App/` (`sensor_task.c`, `control_task.c`,
+  `display_task.c`, `connect_task.c`, drivers) was still pure
+  header-comment-only scaffolding — zero logic — and `freertos.c` had
+  no task or queue creation code at all.

+## 2. `Docs/set_time_mode.md` — written and committed
+- Extracted `SetTime-Decision`/`Adjust`/`Confirm` screen content
+  programmatically from `Proofing_Oven.xlsx`'s V1 tab (via `openpyxl`, not hand-transcription).
+- Found and corrected one typo (a trailing space baked into a `'Y'` cell).
+- Preserved an intentional inconsistency verbatim — `SetTime-Decision`'s
+  row 2 layout differs from `SetTime-Confirm`'s, matching an already- documented pattern for `SetTemp-Decision`/`Confirm`.

+## 3. FreeRTOS Tasks/Queues Architecture — moved into `Docs/tasks_queues.md`, four design issues found and resolved
+- Content moved out of `arch.md` §6 into its own file (`arch.md` §6 now
+  just points to it).
+- Reviewed the existing 5-task/5-queue design against the now-locked V1 state machine and resolved:
+  1. **`qInputToDisplay` depth** — was depth-1 "latest value wins"
+     (fine for continuous state, wrong for discrete button-press events, which can be silently dropped by overwrite semantics).
+     Changed to depth 8, normal FIFO.
+  2. **Settings-entry chord** (Up+Down held 5s, idle-only) — assigned
+     to InputTask, which already samples both pins; emits one one-shot `EVT_ENTER_SETTINGS` event, DisplayTask decides whether to honor it based on its own state.
+  3. **DisplayTask must wake on a bounded ~100ms periodic tick**, not `portMAX_DELAY`, to drive the 2s toggle pairs, the 3-min inactivity timeout, the ~1s `Run-Active` refresh, and the countdown reaching 0:00.
+Per explicit user decision, the countdown-to-zero **forces** a jump to `Complete-Decision` even if the user has navigated to a different screen in the meantime.
+  4. **Flash-EEPROM persistence** assigned to DisplayTask, written synchronously at Settings confirm.
+Verified against the STM32L476RG datasheet (Table 63) and ST's own reference-manual text (quoted from RM0351 on ST's community forum) that a same-bank flash erase/program (~21–24ms) stalls the *entire* MCU — every task, every ISR, the RTOS tick — not just the writing task.
+Accepted as harmless for this application; no dual-bank split needed.
+- Also caught: `qSenseToHeat`'s CubeMX Queue Size had been left at CubeMX's default (16) instead of the documented depth-1 design — corrected to 1.

+## 4. NVIC Review
+- Checked the actual `.ioc` file and `FreeRTOSConfig.h` directly rather than describing generic FreeRTOS/NVIC advice.
+- Confirmed `NVIC.PriorityGroup=NVIC_PRIORITYGROUP_4` already correctly
+  set (required for FreeRTOS).
+- Confirmed `configLIBRARY_MAX_SYSCALL_INTERRUPT_PRIORITY=5` — any ISR
+  calling FreeRTOS `...FromISR()` APIs must be priority ≥5.
+- Confirmed `USART2_IRQn` already correctly enabled at priority 5 (safe for the future `qUartRxToConnect` ISR handoff, even though ConnectTask itself isn't built yet).
+- Confirmed ADC1/I2C1 have no NVIC entries — polling/blocking mode,
+  consistent with the design.
+- Flagged `EXTI15_10_IRQn` (tied to PC13/`GPXTI13`) as a leftover
+  Nucleo-board default "User button" configuration, unrelated to the actual 4-switch design — **not yet cleaned up.**

+## 5. CubeMX Tasks and Queues Configuration
+- Provided exact field-by-field values for all 5 tasks and all 5 queues, matching the resolved design.
+- User applied these; verified afterward via the `.ioc`:
+  `qSenseToHeat`=1/`uint16_t`, `qInputToDisplay`=8/`uint8_t`,
+  `qDisplayToHeat`=1/`HeatCommand_t`, `qHeatToDisplay`=1/`HeatStatus_t`,
+  `qUartRxToConnect`=1/`uint8_t`, `FootprintOK=true`.

+## 6. File/Folder Structure
+- Proposed and documented (`Docs/folders_files.md`) the full `App/` subsystem tree.
+- Two gaps identified and filled: `App/Input/` (`input_task.c/h`,
+  `switch_driver.c/h` — InputTask had no home) and `App/Display/settings_store.c/h` (flash persistence, DisplayTask-owned).
+- User committed both, and separately added `App/Actuators/buzzer_driver.c/h` themselves, closing a gap that had been flagged but not assigned.

+## 7. Debug/Observability Strategy
+- Checked `.vscode/launch.json` — confirmed already using the official
+  STM32Cube for VS Code extension (`stlinkgdbtarget`), which ships its own built-in RTOS-aware debug views.
+No Cortex-Debug extension needed.
+- Decision: VS Code debugger (breakpoints + live task/queue watch) for bring-up observability — no new wiring required.

+## 8. Error Handling / Error Mode — user-authored docs reviewed, architecture proposed
+- User added `Docs/error_codes.md` and `Docs/error_mode.md`.
+- Proposed architecture: SenseTask detects NTC Open/Short (ADC thresholds) and reports via sentinel values through `qSenseToHeat`;
+  HeatTask is the fault-arbitration point — immediate direct actuator shutdown, its own heater-response fault check, and forwards the specific error code via `HeatStatus_t`; DisplayTask's periodic tick forces an unconditional, non-exitable jump into a new Error-mode toggle pair (`Err: XX` / `Turn Proofer Off` ↔ `Err: XX` / `Contact Support`) from any screen, ignoring all further input.
+- Caught a